 When Edward III founded the Order of the Garter and St George's Chapel in 1348, he created a college for 26 alms knights or poor knights-a romantic gesture that perhaps reflected the straits of those who had been captured by the French and forced to sell their estates to raise ransoms after the Battle of Crécy.
 It survives as the Military Knights of Windsor-the members are retired army officers, with a uniform of scarlet tailcoat, sword, sash and cocked hat with plume-and which proudly boasts to be the oldest establishment in the British army.
 In towns, prosperous merchants provided alms or charitable relief for destitute members of their guilds.
-Poor inhabitants of almshouses might serve as bedesmen, tasked to say masses for the founder's soul, to hasten its passage through of entry were written down.
+Poor inhabitants of almshouses might serve as bedesmen, tasked to say masses for the founder's soul, to hasten its passage through Purgatory.

+However, not everyone in an almshouse was badly off.
+Royal servants who could no longer work or favourite soldiers who had lost a limb were sent to monasteries, hospitals and almshouses.
+Wealthy people who had no family to look after them could buy a corrody that provided for their support.
+More is known about them than poorer inhabitants, as their terms of entry were written down.
 At the Hospital of St Mary and St Cuthbert, at Greatham in Co Durham, Matthew Lardener had a private room, meals at the chaplain's table, a servant, fodder for a horse and a gown, renewed every year, which was suitable for a squire.
 His daily portion consisted of two loaves, a flagon of the best ale and a mess of food from the kitchen.
-Although Henri of Blois, grandson of William the Conqueror, founded the Hospital of St Cross for $13\,\mathrm{poor}$ brothers, who were given black robes to wear, it was enlarged in the 15th century by Cardinal Beaufort; the new intake, dressed in red, belonged to the Order of Noble Poverty.
+Although Henri of Blois, grandson of William the Conqueror, founded the Hospital of St Cross for 13 poor brothers, who were given black robes to wear, it was enlarged in the 15th century by Cardinal Beaufort; the new intake, dressed in red, belonged to the Order of Noble Poverty.
 Within living memory, the Black Brothers were expected to fag for the Red Brothers-a system that has now been abolished.